blytkerchan/blytkerchan.github.io/_posts/2012-01-12-changing-an-api-in-subtle-unpredictable-ways.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2012-01-12 22:14:34+00:00
 layout: post
-title: Changing an API in subtle, unpredictable ways
-wordpress_id: 1785
 tags:
 - API design
 - code
 - design
+title: Changing an API in subtle, unpredictable ways
+wordpress_id: 1785
 ---

 Many seasoned Windows systems programmers will know that you can wait for the death of a thread with `WaitForSingleObject` and for the deaths of multiple threads with its bigger brother, `WaitForMultipleObjects`.
 Big brother changes its behavior on some platforms, though -- as I just found out myself, the hard way.